 In addition to basic studies, the department offers both a theology major and minor.
 A major may prepare students for graduate study or to teach religion at a Catholic high school.
 A minor complements any major in the liberal arts and also helps further enrich the person’s relationship with God.
-In addition, a major is offered in pastoral and youth ministry, with minors possible in theology of ministry and as a certificate in pastoral studies.
+In addition, a major is offered in pastoral and youth ministry.

 Goals for a Theology Major

 Courses offered in the theology department assist all students in attaining:

 - An introductory knowledge of the Bible and an understanding of it as a primary source of God’s revelation